casahaciendadetejeros-cloud/Log-Book/replit.md

 - **Development**: Hot reload with Vite integration in development mode

 ### Data Storage
-- **Database**: PostgreSQL with Drizzle ORM for database operations
+- **Database**: Firebase Firestore with collections for visitors and users
-- **Schema**: Visitors table with auto-generated UUIDs and control numbers
+- **Schema**: Visitors collection with auto-generated control numbers and timestamps
-- **Migrations**: Drizzle Kit for database schema management
+- **Authentication**: Firebase Admin SDK with service account authentication
-- **Fallback**: In-memory storage implementation for development/testing
+- **Fallback**: In-memory storage implementation if Firebase is unavailable

 ### Authentication and Authorization
 - Currently implements a basic user schema but authentication is not actively used